Loot

 Shared Item Queue Owners

-You can create your own owners, for example, for players.
-But some owners are already provided by the plugin:
+You can create your own owners, for players or other objects.
+However, some owners are provided out-of-the-box by the plugin:

 - Level shared queues: Their state lasts as long as the current level does.